George I line Sam & Hilda

 Eathyl ca. 1990

-• Alma Enid Hildebrand - (died in infancy)
+• Alma Enid - (died at one month)

 Eathyl's parents were farming in Mount Vernon, WA when they raised their children, so Eathyl grew up with an appreciation for the sanctity of life — of all of God's creatures.
 Her father instilled that attitude by personally naming their flowers and trees.
 To this day there survives a variety of Iris known as the "Eathyl Frances!"
 Eathyl also admired her father's fine bass singing voice.

 A strong Christian faith and refined culture were instilled in her by her pious parents, who also loved good books and fine china.
-Her mother (known to us as "Grandma Dot") had strong faith, healthy ambition and determination to "accomplish what needed to be done."
+Ethyl ("Grandma Dot" to the family) had strong faith, healthy ambition and determination to "accomplish what needed to be done."

 Eathyl had a happy childhood with "close classmates and fellow Christians."
 Her favorite song was"Sweet Hour of Prayer"; her favorite vacation spot: Rosario Beach near Anacortes, WA.
 Other favorites: spring, Christmas, basketball and field hockey.